RxLaboratory/Ramses-Maya/README.md

 ## TODO

+- Implement import when pipes are not available
 - Don't use the name of the ramPipe in the filename but store it in the ramses metadata

 ## NOTES / DOC